echo2echo/Perl-Email-Tools/README.md

     $ cpanm MIME::Lite

-Or if these don't work try apt install on Ubuntu Linux
+Or if these don't work try apt install on Ubuntu/Debian Linux

     $ sudo apt install libmime-lite-perl